MoloZzz/weather-subscription-api/README.md

 - Can stop receiving messages by passing the received token with a request to [get] api/subscription/unsubscribe
 - After unsubscribe, user can subscribe again using basic request. ([post] /api/subscription/subscribe)

+## Recomendations
+- use body instead of 3 params in /subscribe
+- separate frontend and backend
+- use [post] type for requests /confirm, /unsubscribe
+- use email for unsubscribe instead of token
+- token can be used only for confirmation(not to save in main db, better to save in redis for 10-15 min)

-# Architecture & Design Principles (optional reading)
+## Architecture & Design Principles (optional reading)
 This project is built using the following software architecture patterns and best practices:

 - Modular Structure: Clearly separated modules for weather, subscription, mailing, and scheduling services.